About Ambergris Caye

-Ambergris Caye (pronounced “am-bur-gris” “key”) lies in the Caribbean Sea, surrounded by Belize’s Barrier Reef, a UNESCO World Heritage Site.
-It is the largest reef system in the Northern Hemisphere, extending from Belize’s border with Mexico on the north, to near the border with Guatemala on the south.
-The island is 25 miles long and about a mile across at its widest points.
+Just a few miles off the coast of Belize lies Ambergris Caye (pronounced “am-bur-gris” “key”) – it is 25 miles long and about a mile across at its widest points.
+The Caye, which is surrounded by the Caribbean Sea is near Belize’s Barrier Reef, a UNESCO World Heritage Site that is the largest reef system in the Northern Hemisphere, extending from Belize’s border with Mexico on the north, to near the border with Guatemala on the south.

 Ambergris Caye’s main town is called San Pedro, named after Saint Peter, the patron saint of fishing.
-San Pedro is located on the southern part of the island and contains the airport and the largest concentration of shops, hotels and restaurants on the Caye.
+The town is located in the southern part of the Caye and contains the airport and the largest concentration of shops, hotels, and restaurants.

 Things to Do

 Aside from just lounging on the beach and taking in the beautiful views, there is a lot you can do on the island.
 Choose from water activities like kayaking, windsurfing, parasailing, or rent a Jet Ski for the afternoon.
-Of course, scuba diving and snorkeling are two of the biggest reasons people visit Ambergris Caye – think: Great Blue Hole.
+Of course, scuba diving and snorkeling are two of the biggest reasons people visit Ambergris Caye – in fact, 4 of the top 5 best diving sites in Belize are nearby.
 The Belize Barrier Reef is less than a mile offshore so there are countless dive sites and snorkel stops within a 15-minute boat ride.
 You can spend the morning fishing on the reef and then your guide will cook your catch while you enjoy relaxing on the beach or snorkeling.